Take your music to the next level

 MLK FAME Community Center, 3201 E Republican St, Seattle WA 98112

 We're committed to this program being affordable for families.
-If the tuition is too expensive for you at this time, for whatever reason, please apply for financial aid online BEFORE you register.
+If the tuition is too expensive for you at this time, for whatever reason, please fill out the scholarship form BEFORE you register.
 We will get back to you quickly, typically within 2 business days.
-If you have any questions about financial aid or payment plans, contact us.
-We are committed to making it work for everyone, in fact, 40% of JazzED families receive some amount of financial aid!
+If you have any questions about scholarships or payment plans, contact us.
+We are committed to making it work for everyone, in fact, 40% of JazzED families receive a scholarship of some amount!

 Riley Mulherkar has been recognized as a “smart young trumpet player” by The New York Times and praised by The Wall Street Journal as a “youngster to keep an eye on.”
 As a bandleader, Riley is a founding member of The Westerlies, a new music brass quartet that has premiered over 50 new works since its inception in 2011, creating the rarest of hybrids: music that is both “folk-like and composerly, lovely and intellectually rigorous” (NPR Music).